faelys/pashage/README.md

 Environment:
-- `CLICOLOR_FORCE`: when set to a non-empty value, and `NO_COLOR` is unset or empty, use ANSI escape sequences to color the output
+- `CLICOLOR_FORCE`: when set to a non-empty value, and `NO_COLOR` is unset or empty, use ANSI escape sequences to color the output even when not writing to a terminal
 - `LC_CTYPE`: when it contains `UTF`, the tree is displayed using Unicode graphic characters instead of ASCII
 - `NO_COLOR`: when set to a non-empty value, no ANSI escape sequence is output